-Karen Canniford works as an essential part of the school's Student and Family Support (SAFS) Team.
-She supports the SENDCo e.g:
+The Pastoral Lead works as an essential part of the school's Student and Family Support (SAFS) Team.
+She supports the SENDCo with:

-- Advises on Speech and Language concerns in Nursery - assesses children in Reception, using Speech and Language Link - delivers programmes for children with Speech and Language difficulties - delivers interventions that assist children with dyslexic difficulties - supports children with Auditory Processing Difficulties - Runs our Skills for Life nurture intervention with a team of 3 other members of staff. - Runs parenting courses throughout the year
+- Advising on Speech and Language concerns in Nursery. - Delivering programmes for children with Speech and Language difficulties. - Delivering interventions that assist children with dyslexic difficulties. - Supporting children with Auditory Processing Difficulties. - Providing nurture intervention to KS1 and KS2 children. - Running parenting courses during the Spring and Summer Term, such as Timid to Tiger.